NickBermudez/NickBermudez/README.md

-- Hello!
-I'm Nick.
-I'm an almost graduate of the Master of Applied Data Science program at University of Michigan.
+Hello!
+I’m Nicholas Bermudez, a recent graduate of the University of Michigan with a Master of Applied Data Science.
+I’m actively seeking opportunities to apply my skills and contribute to impactful data-driven solutions.
+Feel free to check out my projects and connect!